Dansby Swanson Player Props: Cubs vs. Giants

 Dansby Swanson At The Plate

-- Swanson has 13 doubles, two triples, six home runs and 34 walks while batting .263.
+- Swanson has 13 doubles, two triples, six home runs and 34 walks while hitting .258.

-- Among qualifying hitters in baseball, he ranks 68th in batting average, 33rd in on-base percentage, and 99th in slugging.
+- He ranks 77th in batting average, 42nd in on base percentage, and 102nd in slugging among the qualifying hitters in MLB.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.